-Self-awareness is the capacity to examine and sit with your own thoughts and feelings, viewing yourself as a unique individual, separate from your surroundings.
+Self-awareness is the capacity to examine and sit with your own thoughts and feelings, to see yourself as a unique individual separate from your surroundings.
 Introspection, self-reflection, and observation are all components of self-awareness.
 This ability to see yourself plays into your health and well-being.
 Keep reading to learn the importance of self-awareness and how to cultivate it.

 When you have a high degree of self-awareness, you are able to correctly see all aspect of yourself quite clearly.
 These aspects include your strengths and what traits you’re most proud of, while also accepting your weaknesses, and acknowledging the ways in which you’re improving.
 It’s the ability to embrace and accept all parts of yourself; your thinking patterns, emotions, motivations, and beliefs.